sofiawallq/awesome_aussies/README.md

 + Below the header and navigation menu the user will find some additional general information about the page and its content – with the purpose of making it even clearer to the user that this is the page they were looking for.
 They will see the benefits of continuing to read, and what they will gain when looking at the other content of the page.
 Hopefully this information will also make it crystal clear to the visitor that the page is for the user thinking about getting the breed, not for the user that already owns the dog.

-+ The content on the landing page also validates the people behind the page, so that the user will get a sense of that the creator knows what he/she is talking about.
++ The content on the landing page also validates the people behind the page, so that the user will get a sense of that the creators knows what they are talking about.

 + Below the text on the landing page is another image of an Australian Shepherd - mainly to have a visual element that breaks up the text and hopefully evokes a good feeling within the user.